 - RESPONSE CODES: 200 for success, 401 and 403 for not authorized, and 500 for an internal error.

-Below are the typical examples of the user-defined APIs.
+Below are the typical examples of user-defined APIs:

 PULL: expose a data source as an API endpoint

-- The flow is configured and scheduled in Integrator to receive GET requests, pull the data from any source, transform, and save into the HTTP listener (response).
+GETrequests, pull the data from any source, transform, and save it into the HTTP Listener (response).

-- The third-party application, for example, Tableau makes a call to the API endpoint created in Integrator to pull the enriched dataset.
+- The third-party application, for example, Tableau makes a call to the API endpoint created in the Etlworks Integrator to pull the enriched dataset.

 - The third-party application updates its own database.

-- The update triggers an event, which sends a notification to Integrator and includes updated record(s) as part of the payload.
+- The update triggers an event, which sends a notification to the Etlworks Integrator and includes updated record(s) as part of the payload.

-- There is an HTTP listener, configured in Integrator, which listens to the incoming HTTP requests.
+- There is an HTTP Listener configured in the Etlworks Integrator, which listens to the incoming HTTP requests.

-- Once the payload is received, Integrator automatically executes the flow and passes the payload as a source.
+- Once the payload is received, the Etlworks Integrator automatically executes the Flow and passes the payload as a source.

 - The source data is transformed and placed into the destination.
 For example, information about an updated record(s) is sent to a data warehouse.